kingbishop/JarBSC/README.md

 The Binance Smart Chain Developer APIs are provided as a community service and without warranty, so please use what you need and no more.
 We support both GET/POST requests and there is a rate limit of 5 calls per sec/IP.

+1. To use the API service, please create a FREE Api-Key Token from within the https://bscscan.com/myapikey area, which you can then use with all your API requests.

 ## How To